Code-Institute-Submissions/alandoherty95-reciprocate-app/TESTING.md

 ## 7. Resolved Bugs

-- Deletion modal not functioning, the modal used for confirming an action before deleting was not popping up and the selection was deleted without confirmation: the class `modal-trigger` was added to the modal function to trigger to pop up window before deleting.
+- Deletion modal was not functioning, the modal used for confirming an action before deleting was not popping up and the selection was deleted without confirmation: the class `modal-trigger` was added to the modal function to trigger to pop up window before deleting the record.

 - Background and foreground colours do not have a sufficient contrast ratio.
 Low-contrast text is difficult or impossible for many users to read: Colour scheme was altered to be more visually pleasing.

 - Favicon not displaying: graphic image displayed correctly after changing the file path.
+Favicon is visible on desktop and mobile devices.

-- Form fields not populating when editing a recipe, the existing information was not displayed in each of the fields to allow editing: tweaked input to `value="{{ recipe.recipe_name }}"`
+- Form fields not populating when editing a recipe, the existing information was not displayed in each of the fields to allow editing: tweaked input to `value="{{ recipe.recipe_name }}"`.
+The fields are populating automatically now based on the `recipe_id`.

 - Search feature was functioning but it did not display the search words that were inputted after submitting.
 The `{page_heading}` variable was added to display the missing information. e.g. `"Showing results for: banana"`

+- Search feature was displaying results based on the `recipe_name` and `recipe_ingredients`.
+The `category_name` was added to the index to ensure these results were also returned.

 - The recipe images did not fit well within the card.
 The `-o-object-fit: contain;`styling was added so the image will keep its aspect ratio, but is resized to fit within the given dimension.

 - The homepage was loading slowly due to the large number of images.
 I changed the number of recipes displayed per page from 9 to 6 using pagination.
 This improved the loading speed of the site and gave more attention to the 6 recipes displayed on each tab.

-- Lighthouse identified buttons with an icon but no label and advised using the aria-label attribute.
+- Lighthouse identified buttons with an icon but no label and advised using the `aria-label` attribute.
 This attribute is used to provide the label to any assistive technologies.

+- The drop-down field in the add recipe form changed colour back to red after selecting next field.
+The colour was corrected to green in the JS code and resolved this minor issue.

+- Added `input type="url"` to the add recipe form to allow users to input the full image url when sharing a recipe.
+The image will be displayed on the recipe card.

 <span id="unresolved"></span>

 ## 8. Unresolved Bugs

-- Drop-down field in add new recipe form changes colour to red after selecting next field

 - Materialize select dropdown does not function correctly on iOS: known bug with Materialize meaning either the dropdown does not appear or selects the wrong item when tapped/clicked.

-- Error in console due to one or more images not displaying.
+I read more information about this possible bug on [Stack Overflow](https://stackoverflow.com/questions/52850091/materialize-select-and-dropdown-touch-event-selecting-wrong-item)

 - Warning reported by Chrome console, `[DOM] Input elements should have autocomplete attributes`: Resolution: added `autocomplete` to Register and Log In inputs.